DOI-USGS/neversink_workflow/README.md

 ## /notebooks\_workflow\_complete
 Complete workflow notebooks sed for history matching and MODPATH.
 These notebooks can be reviewed by users following path 3 described in the **Using the repository** section above.
 ## /output
-Results from the journal article, can be used to run workflow notebooks by users following path 2 described in the **Using the repository** section above..
+Results from the journal article, can be used to run workflow notebooks by users following path 2 described in the **Using the repository** section above.

+Special cases are the `neversink_modpath_optimal_output` and `neversink_mf6_optimal_output` directories which contain static results from the optimal base models documented in the reports.
+These are provided for reference and are not overwritten by users rerunning the models but provided for comparison.

 ## /processed\_data
 MODFLOW and PEST data sets developed in `notebooks_preprocessing`, derrived from `source_data`.
-## /python\_pacakges\_static
+## /python\_packages_\_static
 Static versions of the model-specific Python packages.
 ## /scripts
 Python scripts used during model building, history matching, and MODPATH post-processing